xdmushui/partner-center-sdk/develop/create-azure-plan.md

 ## Create and submit an order

-To submit your order for an Azure plan, you must do the following:
+To submit your order for an Azure plan, do the following:

 1. [Create a cart](create-a-cart.md) to hold the collection of catalog items that you intend to buy.
 When you create a [cart](cart-resources.md#cart), the [cart line items](cart-resources.md#cartlineitem) are automatically grouped based on what can be purchased together in the same [order](order-resources.md#order).
 (You can also [update a cart](update-a-cart.md).)